Softbank Building Internet Empire

 Softbank stock has soared, peaking last month at 198,000 yen a share, or about $1,855 at current exchange rates, on the Tokyo Stock Exchange, up nearly 30-fold from 6,700 yen in January 1999.

-The shares have since plunged, ending last week at 105,000 yen, or about $984, but some analysts had long said their value was inflated _ a common criticism of high-tech issues.
-Tokyo markets were closed Monday for a holiday.
+The shares have since plunged, closing today at 125,000 yen, or about $1,174, but some analysts had long said their value was inflated _ a common criticism of high-tech issues.

 There’s no doubt Softbank’s game is risky.